Ibrahim111101/hangman/README.md

 ## Features
 - Random word selection for guessing.
 - Limited number of attempts for guessing the word.
-- Visual representation of the hangman figure as you guess wrong letters.
 - End game condition (win or lose).

 ## How to Play